Ba4bes/ARMHelper/docs/Get-ARMDeploymentErrorMessage.md

 ## DESCRIPTION
 This function uses Test-AzureRmResourceGroupDeployment or Test-AZResourcegroupDeployment.
 There is a specific errormessage that's very generic.
-If this is the output, the correct errormessage is retrieved from the Azurelog
+If this is the output, the correct errormessage is retrieved from the Azurelog.

 ## EXAMPLES